Documentation — v0.9.4

 What is the difference between the Vault encryption and regular browser storage?

-Regular browsers store your bookmarks, history, and saved data in plain text on your device.
+Regular browsers store your bookmarks, history, passwords, and saved data in plain text on your device.
 Anyone with access to your computer can read them.
-Saj Browse encrypts all stored data with the Saj Protocol — each data category has its own encryption key, and you can instantly and permanently destroy any category by deleting its key (crypto-shred).
+Saj Browse encrypts all stored data with military-grade encryption — each data category has its own encryption key, and you can instantly and permanently destroy any category by deleting its key (crypto-shred).

 What is crypto-shred?

 Crypto-shred is the ability to permanently destroy data by deleting its encryption key rather than overwriting the data itself.
 This is instant and mathematically irreversible — without the key, the encrypted data is indistinguishable from random noise.
-In Saj Browse, you can crypto-shred individual categories (History, Bookmarks, Saved Pages, Form Data, Downloads, AI Context) independently.
+In Saj Browse, you can crypto-shred individual categories (Passwords, History, Bookmarks, Saved Pages, Form Data, AI Context) independently.

 How does Behavioral Lock know it is me without tracking what I type?